Affiliate links on Android Authority may earn us a commission. Learn more.

-Google Maps is one of the most useful navigational tools available on Google Play.
-It enables people to preview a trip and plan ahead for obstacles.
+Google Maps is one of the most useful navigational tools on Android.
+It enables people to preview a trip and plan for obstacles.
 However, knowing how to find where you are right now on the map is imperative to navigating with Google Maps.
 Let’s review how to find your current location on Google Maps.

 How to find your current location on Android

 Google uses your location for many things.
 In Google Maps, Google can help you plot a route from where you currently are to your destination.
-You can also use your location to see what sites and restaurants are around you.
+You can also use your location to see the sites and restaurants around you.

 To find where you are on Google Maps, the app must have permission to use your phone’s built-in GPS to access your location.
 You must have Location turned on in your settings.

 - Open the Google Maps app for Android.

 - On the map, in the bottom right corner above the navigation bar, you will find the Your location button, which looks like a target.
-If it is grey, not blue with a circle in the middle, that means you are out of the frame and not centered.
+If it is grey, not blue with a circle in the middle, you are out of the frame and not centered.
 Press the grey target, and when it turns blue with a circle in the middle, your location will appear on the map as a blue dot.